Welcome to Ellington Public Schools Special Services Webpage!

 The District will continue the general education interventions even though a referral for special education evaluation has been made.

-SRBI are extensive, data-driven strategies, the comprehensive discussion of which is beyond the scope of this resource.
-However, because general education interventions must be explored prior to referring a student to special education, District personnel are encouraged to review SRBI processes and procedures.
+SRBI and MTSS are extensive, data-driven strategies, the comprehensive discussion of which is beyond the scope of this resource.
+However, because general education interventions must be explored prior to referring a student to special education, District personnel are encouraged to review SRBI and MTSS processes and procedures.

 Guidelines for determination of Specific Learning Disability: